Reported speech (el estilo indirecto)

 🔹 That después de said es opcional: She said (that) she was tired.

-Say vs. tell (say vs. tell)
+Say vs. tell

-She said she was tired. (correct)
+✔ She said she was tired.

-She told me she was tired. (correct)
+✗ She told she was tired. (needs an explicit indirect object)

-She told she was tired. (incorrect - needs an object)
+✔ She told me she was tired.

 Yes/no questions